 UK addiction rates are increasing and Norfolk is no exception.

-This is due to a prevalent access to drugs and alcohol, as well as other factors like employment and stress.
+This is due to a prevalent access to drugs and alcohol, a culture that supports binge drinking, as well as other factors like employment and stress.

 This higher rate of use also come with an increased risk of hospitalisation.

 This problem is extremely relevant to modern health concerns, and rehabilitation practises have evolved to match this.

 In general, an addiction is considered as a disorder or disease of the brain.